sulaysumaria/sulaysumaria.github.io/about.markdown

 My name is Sulay Sumaria.
 I'm a software developer from Gujarat, India.

-I develop REST/GraphQL Server[less] APIs with NodeJS, Webapps with VueJS and Mobile Apps with Flutter.
+I develop REST/GraphQL Server[less] APIs with NodeJS and Mobile Apps with Flutter.
 I love clean, human readable code.

 # About this blog